abhishekshyp/financial-economics/README.md

 | **8** | **Other Ways to Hedge Risk** — *diversification, options, insurance — tools beyond just holding cash* |
 | **9** | **Active Investing: Direct Equity, DIY** — *think you can pick stocks? let's check your smartness* |
 | **10** | **Lazy Investing** — *do less, win more? the case for going passive* |

 ---

+## Tutorial structure — what to expect

+Every tutorial is designed to maximize learning through active engagement, and follows the same four-part rhythm:

+1. **Play** — a game or interactive tool to build intuition *before* the theory.
+2. **Lecture slides** — the concepts, models, and frameworks.
+3. **Questions** — in-session checks to consolidate understanding.
+4. **Assignment** — a graded, take-home task that applies the tutorial.

+There are **10 tutorials**, and **each one carries a graded assignment**.

+---